haddockapp/haddockapp/atp.md

   6. In the drawer, navigate to and open the configuration tab.
   7. Locate the "depends on" section on the configuration page.
 - **Expected result:**
-  - All the services listed as "depends_on" in the compose for that service should be displayed correctly under the "depends on" section on the configuration page.
+  - All the services listed as `depends_on` in the compose for that service should be displayed correctly under the "depends on" section on the configuration page.
-    If you are testing on the `demo.haddock.ovh` environment and selected the service `fastapi`, you'll see the services: `fastpi` and `redis` listed as "depends_on".
+    _If you are testing on the `demo.haddock.ovh` environment and selected the service `fastapi`, you'll see the services: `fastpi` and `redis` listed as `depends_on`._

 ---